Briefs and Boxers

 “What about your job?”
 Henry was really interested what she could do, career wise.

 “I majored in Psychology since my father is a philologist.
 However, I never practiced it.
 My parents don’t know this.
 They think I work at a hospital and I’d like it if it would remain that way.”
-Everyone stared at her in astonishment.
+The woman answered sincerely.

 Their eyes widened.
 She was far older than she looked and acted, and even Ezekiel was amazed since he never bothered to ask.

-“Not everyone,” Zoe mumbled.
 “I’ve never been around people younger than me until now.
-It’s a good chance.”
-That quirked Henry and Mark’s interest.
+It’s a nice feeling.”
+Zoe admitted.

 When she looked back to Mark, she saw Eneizar behind him, right in front of the entrance.
 He waved at her and swayed from side to side.
 Behind her was Mehrdir so they ended up cornering her.

 “Why do I suddenly feel paranoid?”
 Ezekiel leaned in and asked her.
-She looked at him expectantly.
-“Oh.”
-He got the idea quickly.
+She looked at him expectantly and the man figured it out.
 “Why am I the only one feeling it?”

 “Because you know the difference.
 Why didn’t you tell me you know Chen?”
-He stared questioningly at her.
+Zoe changed the subject, feeling like finally pieces were coming together.

 “A few weeks ago.
 That stupid demon Mehrdir sent him to me.”
 She heard him cough behind her.
 “He ordered me to make friends in high places.”